umbraco/rfcs/cms/0011-block-data-structure.md

 ## General Design

-The available Block-Types on a given Block Property Editor is begin configured on the specific Data Type using that Property Editor.
+The available "content blocks" on a complex editor is configured in a Prevalue Editor specific to the Property Editor.
-We would be using Element Types to define the content structure of each Block-Type.
+We would be using Element Types to define the structure of each "content block".

 ## Detailed Design